Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/BitVM - Compute Anything on Bitcoin.md

 ---
-{"dg-publish":true,"dg-path":"BitDevs/Resources/Notes/BitVM - Compute Anything on Bitcoin.md","permalink":"/bit-devs/resources/notes/bit-vm-compute-anything-on-bitcoin/","title":"BitVM - Compute Anything on Bitcoin","tags":["bitdevs","bitcoin","socratic-27","multisig","keys"],"noteIcon":"3","created":"2023-10-11T19:36:25.638-10:00","updated":"2023-10-12T14:28:13.869-10:00"}
+{"dg-publish":true,"dg-path":"BitDevs/Resources/Notes/BitVM - Compute Anything on Bitcoin.md","permalink":"/bit-devs/resources/notes/bit-vm-compute-anything-on-bitcoin/","title":"BitVM - Compute Anything on Bitcoin","tags":["bitdevs","bitcoin","socratic-27","multisig","keys"],"noteIcon":"3","created":"2023-10-11T19:36:25.638-10:00","updated":"2023-10-12T15:56:10.885-10:00"}
 ---

 # What happened?

 [Robin Linus](https://twitter.com/robin_linus) (from the [[para/1.
-Projects/Honolulu BitDevs/Resources/Notes/How ZeroSync hopes to reduce the costs of validating bitcoin nodes\|ZeroSync]] project) dropped the whitepaper for BitVM, a new mechanism to perform essentially any type of computation to happen off-chain and use that computation to control bitcoin on-chain (i.e., Turing-complete smart contracts).
+Projects/Honolulu BitDevs/Resources/Notes/How ZeroSync hopes to reduce the costs of validating bitcoin nodes\|ZeroSync]] project) dropped the whitepaper for BitVM, a new mechanism to perform essentially any type of computation off-chain and use that computation to control bitcoin on-chain (i.e., Turing-complete smart contracts).
 This proposal doesn't require any consensus changes to Bitcoin itself.

 > [!QUOTE] [BitVM Whitepaper](https://bitvm.org/bitvm.pdf)
 > BitVM is a computing paradigm to express Turing-complete Bitcoin contracts.
-This requires no changes to the network’s consensus rules.
-Rather than executing computations on Bitcoin, they are merely verified, similarly to optimistic rollups.
+This requires no changes to the network’s consensus rules. **Rather than executing computations on Bitcoin, they are merely verified**, similarly to optimistic rollups.
 A prover makes a claim that a given function evaluates for some particular inputs to some specific output.
-If that claim is false, then the verifier can perform a succinct fraud proof and punish the prover.
-Using this mechanism, any computable function can be verified on Bitcoin.
+If that claim is false, then the verifier can perform a succinct fraud proof and punish the prover. **Using this mechanism, any computable function can be verified on Bitcoin.**
 >
-> Committing to a large program in a Taproot address requires significant amounts of off-chain computation and communication, however the resulting on-chain footprint is minimal.
-As long as both parties collaborate, they can perform arbitrarily complex, stateful off-chain computation, without leaving any trace in the chain.
-On-chain execution is required only in case of a dispute.
+> Committing to a large program in a Taproot address requires significant amounts of off-chain computation and communication, however the resulting on-chain footprint is minimal. **As long as both parties collaborate, they can perform arbitrarily complex, stateful off-chain computation, without leaving any trace in the chain.
+On-chain execution is required only in case of a dispute.**

 [![BitDevs-27-BitVM-SuperTestnet-Tweet.png](/img/user/para/artifacts/BitDevs-27-BitVM-SuperTestnet-Tweet.png)](https://x.com/super_testnet/status/1711395898368856488?s=20)